Our Museum Staff

 Rikki Riojas

 Rikki Riojas was born and raised in Tucson, Arizona.
 She has a B.A. in Mexican American Studies and History from the University of Arizona, specializing in downtown Tucson from the 1900s to today.
-Riojas’s focus is on community and creating sustainable and equitable relationships with community members in order to preserve and elevate the deep history and knowledge present within the barrios.
-Since 2019 she has been a member of Los Descendientes de Tucson, she is currently their board President and one of the two Mexican American Museum Co-Directors.
-Rikki has been D5’s appointee to the Tucson Pima County Historical Commission since 2020, serving as a general member and on the Plans Review, Task Force on Inclusivity, Budget, and Celebration of Tucson Committees.
+She is currently a graduate student at University of Colorado Denver pursuing a dual Masters of Urban and Regional Planning and Historic Preservation.
+Rikki’s focus is on community and creating sustainable and equitable relationships with community members in order to preserve and elevate the deep history and knowledge present within the barrios.
+She is the Executive Director of Los Descendientes de Tucson and the Mexican American Museum.
+Rikki is a current Community Advisor for the Tucson Pima County Historical Commission and Cultural Preservation Lead for the City of South Tucson’s Historic Cultural Heritage project.

 Alisha Vasquez